success4lyf/Computer-Vision-Rock-Paper-Scissors/README.md

 ## Conclusion

-- The computer vision project was successfully completed with the code above.
+- The computer vision project for Rock, Paper, Scissors gane was successfully completed with the code above.
 To take this further, a target zone box for the hand detection for player and computer can be implemented